 Markets move in cycles; sometimes they’re up, sometimes they’re down.

 In the last 150 years in the United States, market downturns have accompanied all sorts of events, from wars to pandemics.
 But even the worst market declines have generally been followed by a significant recovery.
-For example, in 2020, just over 25 weeks after initial COVID-19-related market drops, stocks had recovered to pre-COVID peak levels.1
+For example, in 2020, just over 25 weeks after initial COVID-19-related market drops, stocks had recovered to pre-COVID peak levels.

+When the markets go down—and stay down—that’s usually when it makes the headlines, and we start to notice it (and maybe panic).
 Jumping out of the market when it goes down can create a tough scenario: When will you know to get back in?
 When market volatility makes the news, this adage can help: It’s never about timing the market.
 It’s more about time in the market.

 Case study: Timing the market